Kiyoshi Kitagawa

-Kiyoshi Kitagawa (北川 潔) (born December 5, 1958, in Osaka) is a Japanese-American jazz double-bassist.
+Kiyoshi Kitagawa was a Japanese-American jazz double bassist.

-Career
+Life and career

-Kitagawa first played bass guitar, and was in a rock band as a high school student.
-He switched to double bass while a student at Kansei Gakuin Daigaku, and played in the 1980s with Sadayasu Fuji and Takashi Furuya.

-In October 1988, he immigrated to the United States, where he lived in New York City.

-Kitagawa joined to Winard Harper's the Harper Brothers, and played with Kenny Barron, Andy Bey, Jon Faddis, Kenny Garrett, Jimmy Heath, Susannah McCorkle, Makoto Ozone, Ben Riley, and Terell Stafford in the late 1980s and 1990s.

-He worked with Barron again several times in the 2000s, as well as with Brian Blade and Danny Grissett, and worked in the 2010s with Regina Carter and Charles McPherson.
+Kitagawa first played bass guitar and was in a rock band as a high school student.
+He switched to double bass while a student at Kansei Gakuin Daigaku, and in the 1980s, performed with Sadayasu Fujii and Takashi Furuya.
+In October 1988, he immigrated to the United States, settling in New York City.
+Kitagawa joined the Harper Brothers (Philip and Winard) and worked with Kenny Barron, Andy Bey, Jon Faddis, Kenny Garrett, Jimmy Heath, Susannah McCorkle, Makoto Ozone, Ben Riley, and Terell Stafford in the late 1980s and 1990s.
+He worked with Barron again several times in the 2000s, as well as with Brian Blade and Danny Grissett, and in the 2010s, with Regina Carter and Charles McPherson.

+He received Grammy Award nominations for Kenny Barron's Book of Intuition and Beyond This Place, in 2017 and 2025, respectively.

+Kitagawa died on April 28, 2026, at the age of 67.